Sort by:

 Captain Sampson believed that the sailing ship was caught by a strong whirlpool effect, which swept the hull broadside onto the rocky reef, scattering the wreckage over a wide area, in fairly shallow water.

-A large anchor and similar items lay in shallow water, on the north western edge of the reef.
+Very little remains of this once fine ship with only a large anchor and ships plating laying in shallow water, on the north western edge of the reef.

 Depth ranges 8 to 14 metres